 Early Admissions Program

-The Early Admissions Program for Pre-Veterinary Scholars was established to begin in the fall semester of 1999.
-The goals of the Early Admissions Program are to recruit exceptional candidates for admission to the College of Veterinary Medicine, maintain their career focus on veterinary medicine, and provide career experiences that will direct students towards advanced clinical and research training to produce the leaders of tomorrow in veterinary medicine.
+The goal of the Early Admission Program is to recruit exceptional candidates for admission to the College of Veterinary Medicine and provide unique experiences that guide students towards advanced clinical and research training to produce future leaders in veterinary medicine.

 |Apply for the Early Admissions Program Here|